Who can help with my child?

 Social workers can also help with plans to help your child transition into the school environment.

 At SDN, our therapists work in teams of therapists from different disciplines.
-Children who use SDN’s children’s therapies will usually have one key therapist that they work with regularly, who will work closely with speech therapists, occupational therapists and physiotherapists in their team who they can call on at any time to for advice on supporting your child, or can even organise for your child to meet with that therapist directly.
+Children who use SDN’s children’s therapies will usually have one key therapist that they work with regularly, who will work closely with speech pathologists, occupational therapists and physiotherapists in their team who they can call on at any time to for advice on supporting your child, or can even organise for your child to meet with that therapist directly.

 When your child comes to SDN, we’ll work with you and your family to identify goals that you hope to achieve with your child.
 Then we can find the right professional to be your main contact point as you plan your child’s therapies.